 Cytoreductive surgery: the tumor is surgically removed along with parts of the intestine, gallbladder, lining of the abdomen and for women, the ovaries and uterus are also removed.

-Heated intraperitoneal chemoperfusion or HIPEC may be used to treat advanced abdominal cancers involving the lining of the abdominal cavity.
+Heated intraperitoneal chemoperfusion or HIPEC may be used to treat advanced cancers involving the lining of the abdominal cavity such as appendiceal cancer.
 HIPEC is a chemotherapy procedure designed to kill any remaining cancer cells once all visible signs of the disease are removed surgically.
-The HIPEC procedure follows surgical removal of the tumor and is used in the treatment of pseudomyxoma peritonel, a condition caused by mucinous adenocarcinoma, or cancerous cells that produce abundant mucin.
+The HIPEC procedure follows surgical removal of the tumor and is used in the treatment of pseudomyxoma peritonel, ;a condition caused by mucinous adenocarcinoma, or cancerous cells that produce abundant mucin.
 Watch the video to learn about the HIPEC procedure.

 For adenocarcinoid tumors: